-Reading and Leeds 2022: Arctic Monkeys, Dave and Megan thee Stallion to headline
+Reading and Leeds 2022: Arctic Monkeys, Dave and Megan Thee Stallion to headline

 The rapper is planning big visuals and hopes his set will surprise people and create an experience "that is completely shaped and focused around the amount of time I'm on stage".

-General release tickets 9am on Friday!
-Visit link below for more info! 👇 #AD #PaidPartnership #RandL22 pic.twitter.com/2K8cWW93Ho

-"I'm going to try and have the highest quality production value that I can and try to do the best that I can for everyone that comes," he adds.
+"I'm going to try and have the highest quality production value that I can," he adds.

+And it's a pretty special moment for rock band Bring Me The Horizon too.

+Lead singer Oliver Sykes and keyboardist Jordan Fish have told Newsbeat they're "quite blown away" to be headlining.